 Multiple Language User Interface (MUI).
-Use the MUI feature to create sites in different languages than the default language for your SharePoint installation.
-To set up this feature, see Make multiple languages available for your site's user interface.
-Or to let individual users change the display language for their site’s personal user interfaces, see Change your language and region settings.
+You use the MUI feature to create sites in different languages than the default language for your SharePoint installation, or to let individual users change the display language for their site’s personal user interfaces.

-Variations (Enhanced translation workflow and machine translation services).
-Use the variations feature to create a source publishing website and then make copies of its content that can be translated into different languages.
+Variations (Enhanced to include change tracking.
+You use the variations feature to create a source publishing Web site and then make copies of its content that can be translated into different languages.
 (The variations feature only works with publishing sites.)

 Important: Neither of these features is a translation tool.
-MUI changes the display language for the user interface and variations supports creating multiple versions of source content that you can then have automatically translated using machine translation services or manually translated by localization professionals.
-There is limited support of MUI for custom user interface (UI) elements.
+MUI changes the display language for the interface, and variations supports creating multiple versions of content that you can then have translated by localization professionals.

 Know the difference between a site’s user interface and content